 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 120 UCAS Tariff points, preferably to include A Level English and A Level History or equivalent.
+120 UCAS Tariff points on the new UCAS Tariff, preferably to include A Level English and A Level History or equivalent.

 - A Levels – BBB;